 It was almost a decade ago when I had my first tryst with the Himalayas.
 It was my first college trip with friends and this was when my love affair with the mountains and the Himalayas in particular started.
 I have already mentioned this in one of my previous posts (Happiness – Glimpses from the past) briefly so now let me share a few glimpses from that first memorable trip of mine to the Eastern Himalayas.
 However, before I begin let me request you to excuse me for the terrible quality of photos that are about to follow.
 Those were times when all I had was a Sony Ericsson K750i mobile phone in the name of a camera.

-It was the first time I was seeing and travelling through snaking mountain roads.
-For me and almost all of us, it was thrilling to say the least.
-Every time the vehicle negotiated a hair-pin, the excitement level of everybody inside went sky-high.
+It was the first time I was seeing and traveling through snaking mountain roads.
+For me and almost all of us, it was thrilling, to say the least.
+Every time the vehicle negotiated a hairpin, the excitement level of everybody inside went sky-high.

 The first memories of the trip was that of the blueish Teesta river which accompanied us as we left the plains of New Jalpaiguri and started ascending the hills of North Bengal.

 We literally used to travel from early morning until the sun started to go down and a good part of that time was spent on the roads.